yewprint/yewprint/README.md

 # yewtil = { git = "https://github.com/yewstack/yew.git", rev = "db3170f629f", features = ["pure"] }
 ```

-You will also need the CSS from blueprint.
-For that you can either include the
+You will also need the CSS from blueprint, for that you can include the
-CSS file directly or you can look at the script [build.sh](./build.sh) and see
+CSS file directly
-how it is downloaded automatically.

 ## Development